-Okay! so here is what you need to do.
-Simply skip garlic from the recipe and proceed with rest.
+Just skip garlic from the recipe and proceed with the rest.

-Anyway, we have NOT used onion in this butter masala gravy.
+Anyway, we have NOT used onion here.
 So, just skipping the garlic will solve the purpose easily.

 The answer is, Yes!

-You can freeze the dish in a clean airtight box in portions.
+You can freeze paneer butter masala gravy in a clean airtight box in portions.
 But, then remember not to add cream before you freeze it.

 The gravy stays very well for good 4 months in freezer.
 Before serving, I thaw it well on the counter.
 Then, reheat it in microwave or on stove top.